devliqht/ismis-too-tired-to-evaluate/README.md

-I've created a simple javascript-script (?) that adds three magical buttons to your evaluation page:
+I've created a simple javascript-script (?) that adds FOUR magical buttons to your evaluation page:

 - 🚫 Bad Prof (1/4)